httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     attribute-name of "Domain":

-    1. Let the domain-attribute be the attribute-value of the last attribute in the cookie-attribute-list with an attribute-name of "Domain" and with an attribute-value whose length is no more than 1024 bytes.
+    1. Let the domain-attribute be the attribute-value of the last attribute in the cookie-attribute-list with both an attribute-name of "Domain" and an attribute-value whose length is no more than 1024 octets.

     Otherwise: